elastest/elastest.io-docs/docs/testing/sut.md

 Fields to declare:

 - **Docker Compose**: your `docker-compose.yml` file.
 Simply copy-paste its content here
-- **Main Service Name**: the name of the service that ElasTest should wait for to be up before running your TJobs (the specific port is declared in the next field _Wait for http port_)
+- **Main Service Name**: the name of the service that ElasTest should wait for to be up before running your TJobs (the specific port is declared in the next field _Port_)
-- **Wait for http port**: port that ElasTest should wait for to be available before running your TJobs (applied to the service declared in the previous field _Main Service Name_)
+- **Port**: port that ElasTest should wait for to be available before running your TJobs (applied to the service declared in the previous field _Main Service Name_)
+- **Protocol**: protocol of the SuT url.
+Only Http and Https are available.

 <p></p>
 <div class="docs-gallery inline-block">